ARM64

 It is recommended library users manually specify conventions in their hook functions."

-When the calling convention of <your function>
+When the calling convention of <your function> is not specified, wrapper libraries must insert

 the appropriate default convention in their wrappers.